Updated October 2025

 INVENTORY

 Both Philadelphia and surrounding counties have had historically low supply of inventory in the past few years.
 Even before the pandemic, inventory was hitting all-time lows in Philadelphia.
 In fact, there were more new listings in both 2021 and 2022 than there were in 2019.
-This combined with high buyer demand created a high absorption rate over the past couple years.
-Most of the new listed homes were purchased quickly, leaving all-time low inventory to be on the market.
-While some areas and price ranges show signs of increased inventory, others seem to be back in a tight market.
+This combined with high buyer demand created a high absorption rate.
+Most of the new listed homes were purchased quickly, leaving all-time low inventory on the market.
+This year, however, we have seen almost every county increase in new listings, a change from last year when we saw submarkets greatly differing from each other.
+The number of new listings this year to date in Philadelphia compared to the same time period in 2024 increased 4%.
+The suburbs also welcomed a much-needed increase in listings year to date as compared to 2024: Bucks County +6%, Chester County +8%, Delaware County -2%, Montgomery County +4%, NJ Counties +6%.

 MONTHS SUPPLY OF INVENTORY

-This is slightly higher than where it was for most of last year, hovering around 4.
-As mentioned previously, the submarkets in Philadelphia show drastic differences.
-The MSI at the end of March in zip code 19107 was 22.4, indicative of a buyer’s market.
-In 19128, the MSI was 2.1, which represents a seller’s market.
+This is about where it has been for most of the year, between 3-5.
+Of course, when you look at submarkets in Philadelphia, there are differences when you compare zip codes.
+The MSI at the end of September in zip code 19107 was 9.6, indicative of a buyer’s market.
+In 19118, the MSI was 3.1 which leans more towards a seller’s market.

-This means it would take a little over two months to sell all the inventory in the suburbs based on the current demand.
+This means it would take about two months to sell all the inventory in the suburbs based on the current demand.
+For reference, this is where the MSI has been for most of the year.

 In those areas with higher MSI numbers, it’s more likely that seller’s assists and home sale contingencies are accepted in contracts.
 In areas with lower MSI numbers, it’s more likely to encounter a bidding war.